Emerson Model 1232 Television-Radio (1956)

 Tube manufacturers must have loved those sets!

-to mention that the power supply was in constant operation.
 I owned such a TV in the 1970s.
 When I wanted to turn it off, I simply unplugged the power cord.
 That's not

 such a big factor for this TV.
 When the radio is operating, the TV tubes are